machine-shop/deepwings/README.md

 Example : *30 Lasioglossum rohweri f left 4x bx.jpg* or *1239 Osmia lignaria propinqua f right 4x.jpg*
 #### 2. Features extraction
-Move all your raw images to */deepwings/training/raw_images/*.
+Move all your raw images to *training/raw_images/*.
 Then run:
 ```
 $ python pipeline.py -e train -restart
 ```
 This process can last a few hours depending on the size of your dataset.
 This will create several spreadsheets :
-* *data_6cells.csv* : Features of images with no 3rd submarginal cell detected
-* *data_7cells.csv* : Features of images with 3rd submarginal cell detected
+* *valid.csv* : Features of valid images
 * *invalid.csv* : List of images whose features could not be properly extracted

 If this process gets interrupted at some point, you can pick up extraction where you left off with: